-- "The training is very good, we can go on-line and learn about a wide variety of subjects as well as the mandatory areas." - "We have built trust with our service users, they can confide in us any worries or problems they have, and we respect their choices."
+- "The training is excellent, both the on-line and practical training allow us to learn about a wide variety of subjects as well as the mandatory areas." - "We have built special relationships with our service users and their families."

-The returned questionnaire from one staff member indicated that they were 'very satisfied' that the care was safe.
-No written comments were received.
+The returned questionnaires from five staff members indicated that they were 'very satisfied' that the care was safe.
+A written comment received stated; 'Great team of people who work extremely well together, particularly with new staff members.
+Very accommodating.'